demurre/CPPLearning/practice/Pointers/README.md

-## 1. Using the guidelines, develop a C++ program that contains 6 variables of the same type and 2 pointers to any of these variables.
+## Task: 1.
+Using the guidelines, develop a C++ program that contains 6 variables of the same type and 2 pointers to any of these variables.
 ## 2. Display on the screen:
 ### The size (number of bytes) allocated for variables and pointers;
 ### Values of variables;